Super-Chern-Simons spectra from Exceptional Field Theory: Introduction

 Within their validity regime, these ExFT techniques \cite{Malek:2019eaz} certainly outperform the standard methods of \cite{Kim:1985ez}.
 One must nevertheless linearise the field equations of ExFT which, for certain fields, particularly the internal scalar fields, is still a rather involved task.
 Unlike the scalars', the linearisation of the ExFT vector and graviton equations of motion is significantly more manageable.
 Fortunately, for AdS solutions with sufficiently high supersymmetry, $\cN \geq 2$ in $D=4$, an explicit calculation of the spectrum of KK scalars (and spin $1/2$ fermions) is not necessary and can be indirectly inferred from the vector and graviton spectra, and from group theory.
 The reason, for $\cN=2$, is that the only scalars and fermions that belong to OSp$(4|2)$ multiplets which do not contain gravitons or vectors, must necessarily belong to short hypermultiplets.
 And, for these, their dimensions are fixed by the R-charges, similarly to the maximally supersymmetric cases discussed above.
 The situation is even more restrictive for $\cN=3$, for which already the vector multiplets are necessarily short.
 In these $\cN \geq 2$ cases, the complete supersymmetric KK spectra are thus fixed by group theory together with the graviton and vector spectra.
+With this in mind, section \ref{sec:KKVecMassMat} presents a derivation of the KK vector mass matrix from ExFT.
+An alternative, though equivalent, form of the KK vector mass matrix can be found in \cite{Malek:2020yue}.